Definition of Accrued Income

 - Has not yet been recorded in the general ledger accounts

 One example of accrued income is the interest a company earns on a bond investment.
 To illustrate, let's assume that a company invested $100,000 on December 1 in a 6% $100,000 bond that pays $3,000 of interest on each June 1 and December 1.
 On December 31, the company will have earned one month's interest amounting to $500 ($100,000 x 6% per year x 1/12 of a year, or 1/6 of the semiannual $3,000).
 No interest will be received in December since it will be included in the $3,000 interest that will be received on June 1.
 The $500 of interest that has been earned during December, but not yet received nor previously recorded as of December 31, is accrued interest income.

-Under the accrual basis of accounting, accrued income is recorded with an adjusting entry prior to issuing the financial statements.
-In our example, there will need to be an adjusting entry dated December 31 that debits Interest Receivable (a balance sheet account) for $500, and credits Interest Income (an income statement account) for $500.
+The accrued interest income will be recorded with an accrual adjusting entry dated December 31 that debits Interest Receivable (a balance sheet account) for $500, and credits Interest Income (an income statement account) for $500.